+The information provided in the example above does not necessarily have to be included as a table but can be presented in other ways as long as the necessary data is available.

 Guidance Documentation

 The evaluator shall verify that the AGD guidance instructs the administrator how to configure the TOE to use the selected key establishment scheme(s).